Curriculum for Excellence aims to enable all young people to become confident individuals with:

 - secure values and beliefs

-- able to relate to others and manage themselves
+- relating to others and managing themselves

-- able to pursue a healthy and active lifestyle
+- pursuing a healthy and active lifestyle

-- able to be self-aware
+- being self-aware

-- able to live as independently as they can
+- living as independently as they can

-- able to assess risk and make informed decisions
+- assessing risk and making informed decisions

-able to relate to others and manage themselves
+relating to others and manage themselves

 Watching and discussing films, along with working together to create their own films, positively encourages pupils to listen to others and be more confident in offering opinions.
-When pupils take on key roles in a creative media project (such as director), they quickly recognise the need to be organised and try out leadership skills.
+When pupils take on key roles in a creative screen project (such as director), they quickly recognise the need to be organised and try out leadership skills.